AddyRdz/js-objects-and-context/readme.md

 > If you're looking for a sneak peak into the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

-### You Do: Big Ol' Twitter Object

-As this course continues you will encounter plenty of Javascript objects in the wild.
-Spend **10 minutes** on the following...

-- Go to the [Big Ol' Twitter Object](https://git.generalassemb.ly/pages/dc-wdi-fundamentals/big-ol-twitter-object/) page!
-- In the console, you can examine the tweet object by typing `tweet`.
-This object represent this [tweet](https://twitter.com/twitterapi/status/210462857140252672) from the [Twitter API](https://twitter.com/TwitterAPI) account.
-- Answer the questions on the page!
-Test your answers in the console!

 # Context

 ## What is Context?